-PWAs and server rendering are combined in these, leading in considerable SEO and page speed gains.
+PWAs and server rendering are combined in these, leading to considerable SEO and page speed gains.
 They also offer a host of useful features, such as pre-configured bundlers like webpack or Parcel to help you get your app up and running quickly.

 8. Front-End Frameworks Need Some Tooling Experience

 If you want to work with a front-end library or framework like React or Vue on a Jamstack project, that’s possible.

 However, because those libraries don’t output static files by default, you’ll need some tooling to achieve your goals.
 Consider using Next or Gatsby instead of plain React, or Nuxt/Gridsome instead of Vue to get the best of both worlds.

 9. Choose a Jamstack-Friendly Hosting Service

 With the rise of Jamstack, great hosting services have emerged, such as Vercel, Netlify, GitHub Pages, and Stackbit.
 They offer great support and one-click/one-command deployment services for your applications.

 10. Serverless Functions Work Well

 Many developers use serverless notions for data and business logic in Jamstack apps since they don’t want to construct a true back end.

 Serverless alternatives, such as AWS Lambda, are excellent options for running small amounts of logic without having to manage servers.